itemisCREATE/create-vscode-editor/README.md

 With itemis CREATE, this is no longer needed.
 Your state machine is automatically translated into high-quality source code for different target platforms – no matter if it’s C, C++, Java, or Python.
 And because state machines are platform-independent, your system is future-proof even if your underlying technology changes.

 ![Code Generation](media/readme/code-generation.png)

-> Tip: Many popular extensions utilize animations.
-This is an excellent way to show off your extension!
-We recommend short, focused animations that are easy to follow.

-## Extension Settings

-Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.

-## Release Notes

-### 0.7.0

-Initial release of itemis CREATE

 **Enjoy!**